cybertec-postgresql/pgwatch2/README.md

 # Limitations / Performance expectations

-* Min 512 MB RAM
+* Min 1GB RAM
 * Docker default disk size of 10 GB should be enough for monitoring 5 hosts (3 month default metrics retention policy, configurable)
 * A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100 DBs in "exhaustive" settings (i.e. almost all metrics are monitored with 60s interval) without breaking a sweat (<20% load)
-* One monitored DB in preset "exhaustive" settings requires about ~250 MB of InfluxDB disk storage per month.
-Depends on amount of objects though - tables, indexes, number of unique SQL-s.
+* One monitored DB in preset "exhaustive" settings requires about ~250-500 MB of InfluxDB disk storage per month, depending on the amount of schema objects - tables, indexes, number of unique SQL-s.
 * A single InfluxDB node should handle thousands of requests per second but if this is not enough having a secondary/mirrored InfluxDB is also possible.
 If more than two needed (e.g. feeding many many Grafana instances or some custom exporting) one should look at Influx Enterprise (on-prem or cloud) or Graphite (which is also supported as metrics storage backend).